FALL 2017 ENROLLMENT 1098

 Online, Interactive Video Network (IVN)

-Higher Learning Commission of the North Central Association (NCA); contact the campus for information about program-specific accreditation and/or certification.
+Higher Learning Commission; contact the campus for information about program-specific accreditation and/or certification.

 A strong economy and growing businesses and population make Williston State College a prime choice for anyone looking to further their education.